dadrus/jpa-unit/README.md

 ## Credits

 The implementation makes heavy use of code from the arquillian persistence extension, which was extracted out of it and adopted to suit the needs.
-Because of this the license of the Arquillian project apply here as well.

 ## Maven integraton